Welcoming Christopher Watkin

 Wednesday, November 12 • 6:00-8:00 PM

-Join us for an evening of teaching and conversation with Christopher Watkin.
+Later on, join us for an evening of continued teaching and conversation.
 He’ll offer a brief teaching on what it means to follow Christ faithfully in our rapidly shifting cultural moment, then open the floor for your questions.
-This is a unique opportunity to engage with one of today’s leading Christian thinkers and explore how the gospel speaks to the challenges and opportunities of the 21st century.
+This is a unique opportunity to engage with one of today’s leading Christian thinkers and explore how the Bible speaks to the challenges and opportunities of the 21st century.

 Everyone is welcome to attend.
 Childcare is available, though we do ask that you register in advance so we can plan for the proper amount of caregivers.